-The entire population of Suffolk County (1,488,179 people) is exposed to severe storm events (American Community Survey 2018).
+The entire population of Suffolk County (1,488,179 people) is exposed to severe storm events (ACS 2018).
 Residents may be displaced or require temporary to long-term sheltering due to severe weather events.
 The number of households displaced by severe wind events is summarized in Section 5.4.10 (Hurricane).
-In addition, downed trees, damaged buildings, and debris carried by high winds can lead to injury or loss of life (refer to Section 5.4.10 Hurricane for more information about debris caused by severe wind events).
+In addition, downed trees, damaged buildings, and debris carried by high winds can lead to injury or loss of life.